-If you have a garden and a library you have everything you need - Cicero
+If you have a garden and a library, you have everything you need - Cicero

 PS.
 Cicero forgot one thing!
 I would add a quiet drink at the end of the day, especially after labouring in that garden.

-• Master of Architecture
+Master of Urban Horticulture